open-cloud/open-cloud.github.io.old/2_developer.md

 ##xoslib

 xoslib is a client/server library for extending XOS.
-The server side of the library defines a REST API that is used to create, read, update, and delete XOS objects (e.g., deployments, slices, users), along with new xoslib-defined objects that extend XOS.
+The server side of the library defines a [REST API](http://portal.opencloud.us/docs/) that extends the XOS core with new xoslib-defined objects.
 This REST API uses HTTP as a transport mechanism and may be used from a variety of clients and languages.

 To facilitate development in Javascript, xoslib also includes an extensive client library based on Backbone.js and Marionette.js.
-Portions of the XOS user interface are implemented on top of this library.
 Backbone.js provides an efficient event-driven interface, where the xoslib's client-side library fetches models from the server-side, and notifies client programs when data has been fetched for display to the user.
+Portions of the OpenCloud user interface (specifically, [User Views](../1_user/#user-views)) are implemented on top of this library.

 ##<a name="adding-views">Adding Views to XOS</a>